By Kev Coleman Insurance Industry Expert & Author

 After the maximum benefit is spent by the plan, the enrollee is responsible for any remaining dental bills until the next plan year when the costs applied against the maximum benefit begins back at $0.

-What Dental Coverage Pays & Doesn’t Pay
+What Dental Insurance Pays For & What It Doesn’t

-Always read the Plan Details (or “Summary of Benefits”) document before enrolling.
+Always read the Plan Details (or "Summary of Benefits") document before enrolling.
 This document lists the dental benefits of a plan and the rules about accessing this care.
 Dental plans are often more restrictive than health insurance plans with respect to the services they will cover.
 For example, they may limit teeth cleanings to one or two a year.
-They may also restrict dental sealants (used to prevent tooth decay) to permanent teeth in beneficiaries younger than 16 years old.
+They may also restrict dental sealants (used to prevent tooth decay) to permanent teeth in beneficiaries younger than 16 years old

 Aside from annual cleanings, most covered dental services come with an out-of-pocket cost.
 This cost may be a flat fee (e.g. $74 for a simple one-sided filling) or a percentage of the total service cost (e.g. 50 percent).
 Often major dental work is charged a percentage of the dental cost.
+For more information, see our resource on dental insurance cost.

 Some dental care may not be covered at all by a dental plan.
 For example, orthodontic care (such as braces for a child) may be uncovered.
 Given that dental benefits are not standardized, it pays to compare plan details rather than assuming they’re all basically the same coverage.